pay4best/doc/README.md

   pay4bestFrame.contentWindow.postMessage({
       Pay4BestWalletReq: {
           UnsignedTx: {
-              transaction: <the first argument of signUnsignedTransaction>
+              transaction: <the first argument of signUnsignedTransaction>,
               sourceOutputs: <the second argument of signUnsignedTransaction>
           }
       }